 You can expand Additional options to reveal the Number of clusters parameter.
 If a specific number of clusters is required for your analysis, enter that value in the Number of clusters parameter.
 If no value is entered, a number of clusters will be calculated using the Davies-Bouldin index described in Davies & Bouldin (1979) that will optimize the similarities within a cluster and the differences between clusters.

-Find K-Means Clusters is not supported for Google BigQuery, Snowflake, and database platforms that are not supported out-of-the-box.
+Find K-Means Clusters is not supported for read-only connections to Google BigQuery, Snowflake, and database platforms that are not supported out-of-the-box.

 Davies, D. L., & Bouldin, D. W. (1979).
 A Cluster Separation Measure.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, PAMI-1(2), 224 - 227. https://doi.org/10.1109/TPAMI.1979.4766909.